slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 <!--
 I would not consider taxes to be “punitive.”
 Taxes aren’t punishment.
 They are much more like a membership fee

+Popper came to the seemingly paradoxical conclusion that in order to maintain a tolerant society, the society must be intolerant of intolerance.

 > *'When a Democrat is elected, buy gun and ammo stocks.
 When a Republican is elected, buy newspaper stocks.'*
 -->